Archi1202/Wiki_Mobile_Project/README.md

-# HW_20_Mobile
+# HW_21_Mobile
-HW for the 1st Mobile Automation on Appium
+HW for the 2nd Mobile Automation on Appium Server and ANDROID Emulators